cryu1211/demo/README.md

 ```
 2. Django Metrics Export (```django-prometheus```)
 [Reference](https://github.com/korfuri/django-prometheus)

-### 📌 Metrics Endpoint
-- The metrics endpoint (```/metrics```) is exposed by the Django app to allow Prometheus to scrape data.
-- It provides various metrics, such as request count, response time, and error rates, for monitoring the API's health.
-- To access the metrics manually, visit: 👉 http://127.0.0.1:8000/prometheus/metrics

 ### 📌 Grafana Dashboards
 Once Prometheus is collecting metrics, Grafana is used to visualize the data.